chironb/ChiCLI/README.md

 You can download a disk image with this program and it's supporting Commodore readable text files here: https://github.com/chironb/ChiCLI/raw/main/chicli-disk.d64

-This is alpha quality software I banged out quickly out of curiosity and to meet my own needs.
+This is beta quality software.
 It comes with no warranty or guarantees of any kind.

 I’ve tried it with the following hardware:
 - uIEC/SD by Jim Brain --> Buy One Here! --> http://store.go4retro.com/uiec-sd/